TomSgrizzi/generatreex/README.md

 - Use a modern browser for the best experience.

+## Next Improvements

+- Adjustment of the movement lines based on the distance among the nodes, to prevent lines and nodes from crossing and overlapping.

 GeneraTreeX is designed to be a straightforward and efficient tool for visualizing syntactic structures.
-We hope this guide helps you use the application effectively.
+I hope this guide helps you use the application effectively.
 Enjoy creating your syntactic trees!